 …using Fusion Mineral Paint in Liberty Blue.
 It was my first time using this paint.
 I have read so much about it that I wanted to give it a try.
 I loved it and the color…YUM!!!

 I did manage to get a few photos of the process which is simply gently sanding the surface, brushing on 2 coats of paint…

 … and then adding a protective coat of wax.
 I will be using the paint again soon to make over the sideboard in my foyer.
 I will write more about using it in detail then.
 I can’t wait to start that this summer.

-Once we arrived in Virginia and they closed on their house.
+Once we arrived at my daughter’s and they closed on their house.
 We spent a few days helping them move from their rental into their house.
 I even took on the job of…

 …painting the yellow walls in the kitchen to a soft white.
 We took a trip to Lowes to buy the paint supplies and a ladder so I could get all the way up to the 9 ft ceilings and above the cabinets.
 I didn’t get an after shot, but the room looked much better as the yellow color made the room and grey counters look green.
 The soft white also went with the neutral color scheme of the rest of the open concept first floor.